jtoy7/2024_AS_Pver_genomics/pver_gwas_batch3_data_processing.md

        title = "Collection Site")
 ```
 ![alt text](<Screenshot 2025-08-25 143000.png>)
 There are a total of 69 different clone groups.
 The most frequent group size is 2.
 Largest is 18 (2 groups).
 51 of the 69 groups have a size of 4 or less.
+These counts include any technical replicates.

 ![alt text](image-12.png)